 December 6, 2017 at 7:18 PM.
-In the living room, CHERYL looks through her purse and finds a pill bottle, dumps some into her hand, then she shrugs, pouring out more pills.
+In the living room, CHERYL looks through her purse and finds a pill bottle, dumps some into her hand, and then she shrugs, pouring out more pills.
 Kicking off her pumps, she gets more comfortable, turns the news up, and swallows the pills dry.

 December 6, 2017 at 11:35 PM.
 ALLEN is at his desk, looking at the computer.
 Suddenly he jumps up, grabs the gun, and puts it in the back of his tan slacks.
-He stops and takes deep breaths before he opens the doorway to living room.
+He stops and takes deep breaths before he opens the doorway to the living room.

 December 6, 2017 at 11:35 PM.
 CHERYL is laying back on couch, limp.

 ALLEN.
 [Walks in from office, goes over to CHERYL, sees bottle of pills, bends down to see if she is breathing] What have you done?
 Oh well, I was going to take you out of your misery for you, anyways.
 [Kisses her forehead and then glances over at the news station.
 Turning up the volume, he throws the remote down and walks toward the bedroom.]